50 THINGS YOU CAN DO TO SAVE

 and don’t deplete the ozone layer as much.

-- If there are local things made by people in your state encourage your parents to buy those whenever they can.
+3. If there are local products made by people in your state or community, encourage your parents to buy those whenever they can.

-- If your area has a group that you can join to help the environment, encourage your parents to sign you up.
+1. If your community has a group that you can join that helps the environment, encourage your parents to sign you up.

 more vegetables!!
 Encourage your parents to switch to healthier meats